-Broadway Shows Are Ready for a Recovery, But the Start Date Could be Well After the Patient is Already Dead and the Industry Collapsed
+Broadway Shows Are Ready For Post-COVID Recovery, But The Reopening Date For Broadway Could Be After The Broadway Patient Is Already Dead And The Industry Collapsed

 As the COVID-19 Pandemic Broadway shutdown drags on in NYC, the Mayor is still months away from moving through Governor Cuomo’s reopening phases.
 Pundits have made wide ranging predictions for the future of Broadway, but the question now seems to be whether there will anything left once this disaster abates.